Community resilience and safety are a shared responsibility.

 The Review helped us to gain a full picture of national, state and local policy, and found that the 100 Resilient Cities Framework, the Community Resilience Framework for Emergency Management and the Resilient Melbourne Strategy are solid foundations to guide our approach.
 It also became clear when we talked with local stakeholders that local government has an important role in strengthening community resilient and safety.

-As a result of this research, we've identified five Focus Areas that we think will help to strengthen the Banyule community's resilience and safety.
+As a result of this research, we identified five Focus Areas that we think will help to strengthen the Banyule community's resilience and safety.

 1. Health and wellbeing, including ensuring that people's basic needs can be met and that people can access the health services they need to meet their needs.
 View the Evidence Summary.